honzup-work/odin-recipes/README.md

-A simple receipe website devopled as part of the Odin Project course
+A simple receipe website developed as part of the Odin Project course